keybase/pykeybasebot/README.md

 #### pre-commit hooks

-We check all git commits with the above tools with via [pre-commit.com](http://pre-commit.com) pre-commit hooks.
+We check all git commits with the above tools with [pre-commit.com](http://pre-commit.com) pre-commit hooks.
 To enable use of these pre-commit hooks: